-Environmental Scientist — Study and develop solutions for environmental problems including pollution, conservation, and natural resource management.
+Maine requires an environmental scientist to hold a state license.
+Study and develop solutions for environmental problems including pollution, conservation, and natural resource management.
+Licensing is administered by the State Dept of Environmental Quality.

 | Minimum Age | 18 years old |